 Regardless of their initial spins, the merger of two roughly equal mass black holes (BHs) produces a remnant BH of dimensionless spin $0.69$.
-Such remnants can merge with other black holes in dense stellar environments and produce hierarchical mergers.
+Such remnants can merge with other BHs in dense stellar environments and produce hierarchical mergers.
 Analyzing the latest catalog binary black hole (BBH) mergers from the LIGO-Virgo-KAGRA detectors, we identify a subpopulation with primary spins consistent with such hierarchical mergers.
-Consistent with astrophysical expectations for mergers of second generation BHs with first generation BHs, we find that this subpopulation has mass ratios below $0.59^{+0.18}_{-0.23}$.
-We also infer that $19$-$88\%$ of the BBH population below this mass ratio is consistent with belonging to the hierarchically-merged population.
+Consistent with astrophysical expectations for mergers of second-generation BHs with first-generation BHs, we find that this subpopulation has mass ratios below $0.59^{+0.18}_{-0.23}$.
+We also infer that $19$-$88\%$ of the BBH population below this mass ratio is consistent with belonging to the hierarchically merged population.
 Our results offer a natural explanation for the narrowing of the effective inspiral spin distribution with mass ratio observed in other studies.

 \keywords{\uat{Gravitational wave sources}{677} --- \uat{Globular Clusters}{656} --- \uat{High Energy astrophysics}{739} }